-Investigating industrial toxic exposures and diesel exhaust cancer claims on behalf of railroad workers nationwide.
+Investigating workplace toxic exposures and diesel exhaust lung cancer claims on behalf of Union Pacific workers at West Oakland Yards

-Those suffering from a diesel exhaust-related cancer may be entitled to significant compensation for their losses.
-Contact a toxic exposure lawyer at (513) 381-2333 to begin reviewing your injury claims.
+Any worker, current or former, suffering from a documented toxic exposure occupational cancer may be entitled to rightful compensation.
+Contact a toxic exposure lawyer at (513) 381-2333 to review your injury claims.

-What Do Damages in a Railroad Cancer Lawsuit Cover?
+What Can Damages in a Railroad Injury Lawsuit Cover?

-Damages in a railroad cancer lawsuit can be extensive and may cover many significant, life-long costs that the injured worker may be facing.
-These can include:
+Injury claims in a railroad cancer lawsuit can cover many life-long costs that an injured worker may be facing.
+Such recoveries can include the following:

-- Costs not normally covered by standard insurance, such as expenses associated with follow-up therapy and rehabilitation
+- Costs possibly not covered by health insurance, such as follow-up therapy and rehabilitation

-- Loss of the ability to generate future income (if the person can no longer work due to their condition)
+- Loss of the ability to generate future income (if an individual has a permanent, disabling condition)

-The amount of damages awarded or the size of the settlement will depend on several factors, including the degree of severity of the injuries, as well as the lawyer’s experience and skill.
-Thus, it’s important to hire an attorney who has proven experience handling railroad cancer and diesel exposure claims.
+The damages awarded to a victim, or the size of a personal injury settlement will depend on the severity of the specific injury, as well as your attorney’s experience and skill.
+It is crucial to hire an attorney who has proven success in handling railroad cancer and diesel exposure cases.

 ABOUT THE LYON FIRM